-How to succeed as an 'overseas' / 'international' student
+How to succeed as an 'overseas' / 'international' research student

 Students working away from their home countries often face challenges that 'home' students do not.
-This page considers two which often seem particularly daunting.
+This page considers three such challenges which often seem particularly daunting.

 How funding can affect progress